opensafely-core/ehrql/docs/how-to/test-dataset-definition.md

 You can write assurance tests that help you and others to understand and review the expected behaviour of your dataset definition.
 Assurance tests also provide confidence that existing functionality remains unchanged when reworking your dataset definition.

-In this guide we first set up an example dataset definition and then demonstrate the steps needed to test the behaviour of the ehrQL queries in the dataset definition.
+In this guide we will demonstrate how to test ehrQL queries:

+1. Create dataset definition
+2. Specify test data and expectations
+3. Run tests

 ## Example dataset definition